Upcoming Virtual Information Sessions

 This model for political science education, patterned after the American Political Science Association’s Congressional Fellows Program, is designed to foster scholarship and a firsthand understanding of domestic and international institutions such as think tanks, international bodies, nongovernmental organizations, journals of political opinion, and congressional and executive branch offices.

-The Schar School's political science graduate programs are ranked in the top twenty percent in the world, according to the Academic Ranking of World Universities.
-With over eighty full-time faculty, the Schar School is one of the largest and most vibrant schools of its kind.
+The Schar School's political science graduate programs are ranked in the top 20 percent in the world, according to the Academic Ranking of World Universities.
+With over 80 full-time faculty, the Schar School is one of the largest and most vibrant schools of its kind.
 The faculty hold degrees not only in political science, but also in economics, sociology, international relations, geography, regional science, international relations, civil engineering, medicine, history, anthropology, organizational behavior, and law.

 Political science doctoral students specialize in one of four fields:

 - American Politics and Government